prefix-dev/rattler-build/docs/recipe_file.md

 #### Destination path

-Within rattler-build's work directory, you may specify a particular folder to place source into. `rattler-build` will always drop you into the same folder (build folder/work), but it's up to you whether you want your source extracted into that folder, or nested deeper.
+Within `rattler-build`'s work directory, you may specify a particular folder to place the source into. `rattler-build` will always drop you into the same folder (`[build folder]/work`), but it's up to you whether you want your source extracted into that folder, or nested deeper.
 This feature is particularly useful when dealing with multiple sources, but can apply to recipes with single sources as well.

 ```yaml